bitfield/ftl-fundamentals/10/README.md

 You don't need to write anything new here; just copy and paste the code from the previous two exercises.
 Do the same for the `calculator` package, so that we have a calculator with `Add`, `Subtract`, `Multiply`, and `Divide` functions, all tested.
 (Don't forget to create a `go.mod` file!)

 Recall that in the previous exercise we had to avoid any test inputs to `Divide` where `b` is zero.
-This time, we're going to extend `TestDivide` so that it deliberately triggers a division by zero.
+This time, we're going to extend `TestDivide` so that it deliberately triggers a division by zero, and checks that the `Divide` function handles this correctly.

-What should the `Divide` function do in this case?
+So what _should_ the `Divide` function do in this case?
 Not crash the program, that's for sure.
 Instead, we'll make it return an error.
 In fact, `Divide` will return _two_ values.
 Right now it looks something like this:

 ```go
 func Divide(a, b int) int {